RoySegall/tahini/README.md

 bin/console user:generate-access-token
 ```

+After creating an app for 3rd party apps, we should send the refresh token,
+access token, and expires to the developers.

 ### Remove old tokens
 Although a token is being check if valid or not when loading it from the system,
 the system need to go over the tokens and remove them.